esseyyh/htorch/README.md

 since it built on top of xtensor cpp library it is horribly slow to use and i hope to write the matmul and its def functions soon to make it faster

 ### TODO
+- [ ] change the default tensor from xtensor to a custom array
 - [ ] add matmul and its diff
 - [ ] add structs for arrays instead of using xtensor
 - [ ] add more basic nn functions